-Income from loans and guarantees, including realized gains and losses on loans and associated derivatives in FY14 ¢ 1.065 Increase due to change in loan portfolio and interest rate environment Ψ 94 9 4 48 Increase due to higher realized gains on loans, guarantees and associated derivatives Decrease due to lower recoveries of interest on non-accruing loans, net (25) Decrease due to lower commitment and financial fees (11) Decrease due to lower income from participation notes and other income (48) Change in income from loans and guarantees, including realized gains and losses on loans and associated derivatives \$ 58 Income from loans and guarantees, including realized gains and losses on loans and associated derivatives in FY15 \$ 1,123
+Income from loans and guarantees, including realized gains and losses on loans and

+associated derivatives in FY14 \$1 ,065

+Increase due to change in loan portfolio and interest

+rate environment 94

+Increase due to higher realized gains on loans,

+guarantees and associated derivatives 48

+Decrease due to lower recoveries of interest

+on non-accruing loans, net (25)

+Decrease due to lower commitment and financial fees (11)

+Decrease due to lower income from participation

+notes and other income (48)

+Change in income from loans and guarantees, including realized gains and losses on loans and • 50

+associated derivatives \$ 58

+Income from loans and guarantees, including realized gains and losses on loans and associated derivatives in FY15 C 1 100

+associated derivatives in FY 13 ΦI ,123

-The weighted average contractual interest rate on loans at June 30, 2015 was 4.9%, up from 4.5% June 30, 2014.
-Contributing to the increase was growth in fixed-rate local currency loans, and as many of IFC's loans periodically re-price against US\$ LIBOR, the increase in US\$ six-month LIBOR from 0.33% at June 30, 2014 to 0.44% at June 30, 2015.
+The weighted average contractual interest rate on loans at June 30, 2015 was 4.9 percent, up from 4.5 percent June 30, 2014.
+Contributing to the increase was growth in fixed-rate local currency loans, and as many of IFC's loans periodically re-price against US\$ LIBOR, the increase in US\$ six-month LIBOR from 0.33 percent at June 30, 2014 to 0.44 percent at June 30, 2015.
 These factors combined resulted in \$94 million higher interest income in FY15 than in FY14.
 Realized gains on loans were significantly higher in FY15 due mainly to a successful workout of a loan which generated \$19 million of gains, and the conversion of a loan to equity in an investee company which generated gains of \$16 million.